UnScene3D: Unsupervised 3D Instance Segmentation for Indoor Scenes: Method

-\paragraph{Masked foreground separation} We apply NCut to our aggregated features to extract foreground regions $M$ as our initial pseudo masks.
-Starting with an empty set $M^0=\{\}$, we iteratively compute the adjacency matrix and retrieve the masks.
-That is, we start from $N$ geometric segments with their corresponding $D$-dimensional features $\mathcal{F} \in \mathcal{R}^{N\times D}$, and construct the similarity matrix $A = sim(\mathcal{F})$, where $sim$ denotes cosine similarity.
+After addressing the challenge of dimensionality reduction and effectively mitigating speckle noise in our features using geometric primitives, we can leverage the capabilities of the Normalized Cut algorithm to achieve a clean partitioning of scene graphs.
+For this, we iteratively apply NCut to our aggregated features for the extraction of initial pseudo masks denoted as $M$.
+Starting with an empty set $M^0=\{\}$, we iteratively compute the adjacency matrix over $S_N$ and retrieve the masks $m \subset S_N$.
+We start from $N$ geometric segments with their corresponding $D$-dimensional features $\mathcal{F} \in \mathcal{R}^{N\times D}$, and construct the similarity matrix $A = sim(\mathcal{F})$, where $sim$ denotes cosine similarity.
 Additionally, for the multi-modal setup we calculate similarity matrices $A_{2D}$ and $A_{3D}$ independently and take their weighted average to obtain the final scores.
 Empirically, we found this to be more robust than direct feature fusion of the different modalities, due to their different statistical characteristics.
-We obtain $W_j$ for Equation~\ref{eq:general_eigenval} by thresholding $A$ at $\tau_{cut}$, where $j$ denotes the $j^{th}$ NCut iteration.
+We obtain $W_j$ introduced in Section \ref{sec:ncut_primitives} by thresholding $A$ at $\tau_{cut}$, where $j$ denotes the $j^{th}$ NCut iteration.
 Using $W_j$, we solve for the second eigenvector $v_j$ and threshold it to retrieve the partition $m_j$.
-We keep all separated foregrounds in $M^0$, where for each upcoming iteration, we mask out the row and column vectors from $W_i$, where $m_i \in M^0$ was already accepted as a foreground instance and $i$ being the segment ids.
+We keep all separated foregrounds in $M^0$, where for each upcoming iteration, we mask out the row and column vectors from $W_j$, where $m_i \in M^0$ was already accepted as a foreground instance and $i$ being the previous segment ids.
 This allows greedy separation of instances in order of confidence in every cut iteration.
 Examples of our generated pseudo masks are visualized in Figures \ref{fig:freemask_vs_ncut} and \ref{fig:self_training_refinement}. \\ As the adjacency graph is unaware of the mesh connectivity, NCut often results in masks that span spatially separated scene regions.
-In 3D, we can leverage knowledge of physical distance to constrain masks to be contiguous in the coarsened scene connectivity graph.
-We thus filter masks that have separated components, keeping only the ones that contain the item with the maximum absolute value in $v_j$.
-Separation is performed before saving $m_j$ into $M^0$, thus allowing for repeated separation of every component.
-We iterate until the maximum number of instances $M^0 = \{m_i\}_{i=1}^{N_m}$ are obtained, or there are no segments left in the scene.
+In 3D, we can leverage knowledge of physical distance and connectivity of $G$ to constrain masks to be contiguous in the coarsened scene connectivity graph.
+We thus filter masks $m_j$ that have separated components, keeping only the parts $\tilde{m_j}$ that contain the item with the maximum absolute value in $v_j$.
+Separation based on connectivity is performed before saving $\tilde{m_j}$ into $M^0$, thus allowing for repeated detection of the dropped part over the next NCut iterations.
+Finally, we iterate until the maximum number of instances $M^0 = \{m_i\}_{i=1}^{N_m}$ are obtained, or there are no segments left in the scene.
+Moreover, we favor generating a reliable set of masks at the cost of restricting to a sparse initial set (i.e., missing potential instances rather than generating noisy masks for them) through a stricter $\tau_{cut}$ or lower number of instances.